 Sightseeing in Edinburgh: Day One

-The cheapest fare is around 10 pounds plus booking fee but you are more likely to find fares which start from 20.
+The cheapest fare is around 10 pounds plus the booking fee but you are more likely to find fares which start from 20.
 Once again, you are going to find better deals the earlier you book.
 There are multiple trips throughout the day and 2 bus companies operating.
 The duration varies a bit, ranging from only 8,5 hours to 12 hours.
 Check the links below and compare the prices!

-It’s good to know that the bus doesn’t make any extra stops beside picking up and dropping off passengers so bring some snacks with you.
+It’s good to know that the bus doesn’t make any extra stops besides picking up and dropping off passengers so bring some snacks with you.
 You can find restaurants and shops at the Victoria Coach Station so no need to buy the tucker earlier than that.
 And of course, you can find a few pubs in the area, like anywhere in England.
 A glass of wine (or two) relaxes me nicely so that’s how I spent the extra time I had before hopping onboard.

 On the first day, I walked along The Royal Mile which is the main street of the Old Town.
 It has everything for tourists, such as souvenir shops, travel agencies, cafes, restaurants, pubs, and attractions, such as the beautiful St Giles’ Cathedral.